mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Description

 Aeotec sells lightbulbs which are compatible with the Z-Wave protocol.
-Aeotec products are compatible with most Z-Wave gateways, but do not provide an API specifically for their products.
+Aeotec products are compatible with most Z-Wave hubsAeotec does not provide a proprietary API for their products.

 ### Available Devices